 As we have said, German Shepherds are remarkably healthy dogs.
 For as large as they are, they have relatively long lives.
-Most GSDs will live to the age of 13, which is pretty old for a dog their size.
-(That’s over 90 years old in dog years!)
-The main health threat for GSDs is the risk for arthritis.
+Most GSDs will live to the age of 13, which is considered old age for a dog their size.
+(That’s over 90 years old in human years!)
+The main health threat for GSDs is the risk of arthritis.
+German Shepherd arthritis happens because they are large breed dogs, very active and as they age, their joints need extra protection.
 Because of their large build and athleticism, many German Shepherds suffer from joint problems.
 This especially affects the hip and elbow joints, which is called hip or elbow dysplasia.
 Because of these joint problems, GSDs are at high-risk for osteoarthritis or arthritis in dogs.

 It’s always best to prevent problems, rather than fix them afterward.
 GSDs can start to slow down sooner than expected due to joint pain or arthritis.
 Help relieve these signs safely and naturally by adding a joint supplement to their diet.

 - Make sure your dog is still active to help their joints work better.
 This includes regular walking and playing with your dog.
 A great opportunity to go to the dog park!